iSynthetica/kompastours/wp-content/plugins/instagram-feed/README.txt

 = 1.11 =
 * New: Added capability "manage_instagram_feed_options" to support customizations that will allow users/roles other than the administrator to access Instagram Feed settings pages.
 * Fix: rel="noopener" added to all links that contain target="blank"
-* Fix: HTTPS used in xlmns attribute for svgs
+* Fix: HTTPS used in xlmns attribute for SVGs
 * Fix: Fixed issues with strings in the admin area being translatable
 * Fix: Fixed a potential security vulnerability.
 Thanks to [Martin Verreault](https://egyde.ca/) for reporting the issue.